-You may contact a doctor if you have any symptoms of incomplete abortion since early medical care is essential for better outcomes.
+You may contact an obstetrics and gynecology specialist if you have any symptoms of incomplete abortion since early medical care is essential for better outcomes.

 How Is Incomplete Abortion Diagnosed?

-Symptoms and soft uterus on the bimanual exam by a doctor can suggest a diagnosis of incomplete abortion.
+Symptoms and soft uterus on the bimanual examiXA two-handed pelvic exam performed by a doctor to assess the size and location of organs. by a doctor can suggest a diagnosis of incomplete abortion.
 The following tests are ordered to confirm the diagnosis of incomplete abortion (2):

 - Human chorionic gonadotropin (hCG) levels in the blood.
 Usually, hCG levels are low after a few days of an abortion.

 - Transabdominal or transvaginal ultrasound helps visualize retained products of conception in the uterus.

 - Blood analysis, including complete blood count, blood type, and coagulation profile, can detect Rh factor, risk of bleeding, etc.